 For more details on support programs for childcare and family care, please refer to Social Data.

 The Shiseido Group in Japan concluded a labor-management agreement relating to overtime work and working on days off (Article 36 agreement) in accordance with Article 36 of the Labor Standards Act.
 The agreement sets a maximum of 80 hours per month of overtime work even in exceptional cases and on a temporary basis (instances of 45 to 80 hours of overtime work per month are limited to up to six times per year).
 Based on the rule that overtime work is allowed only when supervisors require, Shiseido informs the details of the Article 36 agreement to personnel in charge of each department and those in manager positions in an effort to reduce long working hours.
 To comply with the Article 36 agreement, all Shiseido facilities have enacted policy toward (1) reducing overtime work, (2) improving the usage rate of annual paid leave, and (3) reducing overall actual working hours.
-The human resources department of major Shiseido Group companies in Japan monitors the overtime hours of union member employees every month, gives guidance to persons in charge of departments with significant overtime hours, and urges health checkups for employees with long working hours.
-Data on working hours and the usage rate of leave are shared between labor and management and utilized for taking steps to correct the issue of long working hours.
+The HR departments at major Shiseido Group companies in Japan monitor the overtime hours of labor union members every month.
+They also provide guidance to heads of departments where overtime is significant and encourage health checkups for employees who work long hours.
+Data on working hours and paid leave take-up rates are shared with labor and management and reflected in initiatives to correct long working hours.

 ABOUT US